markbirbeck/pos-chunker/README.md

 ### chunker.chunk(tags, ruleList)

-Same as `convert`, but uses a list of rules rather than a single expression.
+Uses a list of rules rather than a single expression.

 For example, let's define a sequence of rules that say: